23f1001617/image-gallery-round2/README.md

 Generated app for:

-> Update the previous gallery to include a 'Toggle Theme' button and fade-in effect for images using inline CSS and JavaScript.
+> Enhance the existing image gallery from Round 1.
+Keep the same two Unsplash image URLs and captions.
+Add a 'Toggle Theme' button that switches between light and dark modes, and implement a smooth fade-in animation for images using inline CSS and JS.
+Do not remove or reload images from the web.

 ---
 MIT License